logicalclocks/hopsworks/docs/admin/user.md

 # User Management
-Whether you run Hopsworks on-premise or on the cloud hopsworks.ai, you have a Hopsworks cluster which contains projects.
+Whether you run Hopsworks on-premise or on the cloud hopsworks.ai, you have a Hopsworks cluster which contains all users and projects.
-The cluster can be seen as the highest level entity which contains all of your data.

 ## Cluster users
 All the users of your Hopsworks instance have access to your cluster with different access rights.
-You can find them in ```Cluster Settings > Users```.
+You can find them by clicking on your name in the top right corner of the navigation bar and choosing _Cluster Settings_ from the dropdown menu and going to the _Users_ tab (You need to have _Admin_ role to get access to the _Cluster Settings_ page).

 <figure>
   <a  href="../../assets/images/admin/user-management/active-users.png">
     <img src="../../assets/images/admin/user-management/active-users.png" alt="active users" />